vikashiscool/notes-2/lectures/week-01/_2_tuesday/dusk/README.md

    2.718, 3.14, .5, .25, etc
   ```

-In JS these are the same **type** of object, which it calls *Numbers*, so if you know floats and integers don not go looking for them.
+In JS these are the same **type** of object, which it calls *numbers*.

 ## Strings

-Strings are collections of letters and symbols known as **Characters**, and we use them to deal with words and text in Javascript.
+Strings are collections of letters and symbols known as **characters**, and we use them to deal with words and text in Javascript.
 Strings are just another type of **value** in Javascript.

 ```
-"John", or  'Jane'
+"John" or  'Jane' or "John and Jane just jumped joyously."
 ```
+You can use double-quotes `("...")` or single-quotes `('...')` to designate strings, as long as you're consistent.

 ## Values and Expressions